-With the growing fear culture in cybersecurity, scareware is regarded as one of the successful threats of social engineering.
-Scareware addresses the victim’s anxiety and triggers fear in them to install the malicious software in the victim’s computer system.
+With the growing fear culture in cyber security, scareware is regarded as one of the successful threats of social engineering.
+Scareware addresses the victim’s anxiety and triggers fear in them to install malicious software in the victim’s computer system.
 This social engineering threat is often seen in the pop-ups that inform targets about their machine being infected with viruses.
 This scareware can appear to be convincing as though they have come from a legitimate antivirus software company.
 The cyber threat actors hold a good sense of urgency to manipulate the targeted individuals to quickly download their software (which would be ironically malicious in nature) to get rid of the virus that has infected the user’s system.

 - Spear Phishing

 Spear phishing is a specific social engineering attack that is designed to specifically attack an individual user or an organization.
 This cyber threat appears to be more realistic and authentic in nature to dupe the targeted individual.
 The attackers often use the personal information of the individual to hook their curiosity and trust before stealing information or installing malware in their system.
 For attempting this attack, hackers scrap individual’s data from social media sites, email newsletters, online leaks, or official articles.